thomassuedbroecker/TempTracker_IoTBluemixMFPSample/README.md

 ***
 ####  4.2.10  Run the App on the emulator or your MobileFirst preview LOCAL
   1. In the Android sdk installation directory  / start “ADV manager.exe” over command line
-  2. Create new Android Virtual Device
+  2. Create new **Android Virtual Device** and check the emulator is running on your machine.
   3. Run the emulator using the commandline in the **./tempTracker** directory: mfp cordova emulate
   4. Run as preview in the "Chrome Browser" using the command line in the ./tempTracker directory: **mfp cordova preview**